 As you can see, there are many video surveillance options available.
 Choosing the right one for your personal needs is a matter of knowing how you want it to work for you.

-For lots more information on spy equipment, scan over the links on the next page.
+For lots more information on spy equipment, scan over the links below.